Radiologic Technology (RAD)

 Lecture: 18

-Special imaging studies, advanced imaging modalities, and basic principles of computed tomography.
-Intended for students enrolled in Radiologic Technology Program.
+Special imaging studies, advanced imaging modalities, and basic principles of computed tomography (CT).

 TermCRNCourse TitleDayTimeInstructorLocation